Keith Richards to release first solo album since 1992

-LOS ANGELES, July 9 Rolling Stones guitarist Keith Richards said on Thursday he is releasing his first solo album in more than 20 years.
+LOS ANGELES Rolling Stones guitarist Keith Richards said on Thursday he is releasing his first solo album in more than 20 years.

 “Crosseyed Heart,” which will feature rock, reggae and country songs, will be released on Sept.
 18, Richards said on his website.
 "Trouble," the first single, will be released on July 17.